ronaldoarruda/ronaldoarruda/README.md

 #### Studying on

-Recently I started to develop some projects using Javascript and Angular 12+ to build websites and webcomponents.
+Recently I started to develop some projects using Javascript and React to build websites and webcomponents.

 #### Work